apache/incubator-kie-kogito-operator/README.md

 $ make clean
 $ DEBUG=true operator-sdk run --local --namespace=<namespace>
 ```

-Before submitting a [pull request](https://help.github.com/en/articles/about-pull-requests) to the Kogito Operator repository, review the instructions for [Contributing to the Kogito Operator](docs/CONTRIBUTING.MD).

 You can use the following command to vet, format, lint, and test your code: